 Of course, no one expected the Spanish Inquisition, or any of the other inquisitions that took place from the 1100’s to the 1600’s.
 Talk about brutal violence.
 So-called “heretics” were hunted down, put on trial, often tortured until they confessed and then tortured some more because they confessed, then finally executed, often by torture.
 And who was a heretic?
 Anyone who disagreed with the Church, anyone who even suggested that perhaps the Church wasn’t following the Scriptures.
 Didn’t Jesus say we should love our enemies?
 (Matthew 5:44) Of course, how would these unlearned people of the earth know what Jesus said, or what the Scriptures taught at all, since they weren’t allowed to read the Bible.
 Oh, yes.
 That was a crime too.
 Translating, reading, even owning a Bible was often enough to get you killed.
 Ask William Tyndale who was burned at the stake for his work in translating the Bible into the common tongue.

 If the memory of these historical nightmares is too vague, how about something more recent?
-The First World War took place less than a century ago, in what can legitimately be described as modern times.
+The First World War took place little more than a century ago, in what can legitimately be described as modern times.
 Yet, British Brigadier General Frank P. Crozier said, “The Christian Churches are the finest blood-lust creators which we have and of them we made free use.”

 Still too far back?
 How about the second world war.
 You did know that Adolf Hitler was a Catholic, didn’t you?
 And that he was never excommunicated?